-A Blue Note DJ and an empty dance-floor, its just before the club opens.
+A Blue Note DJ and an empty dance-floor at The Blue Note Club Manchester.
+It’s just before the club opens.
 There are two mod girls in the cloak room to take the overcoats of the punters coming down the stairs.
 I put on a slow record onto one of the twin Garrard record decks: The Soul Children with “The Sweeter He Is”.
 It’s a long track and gives me time to sort things out.
 I turn to my open holdall.
 Inside are the records I have brought for tonight; lots of vinyl 45’s inside.
 The box is a long wooden one designed to protect the precious cargo.
-I get the next record out and put it ready on the other deck: “When Love Slips Away” by Dee Dee Warwick – the year is 1969 and I have been doing this since November 1967 and I would continue until part the way through 1970.
+I get the next record out and put it ready on the other deck: “When Love Slips Away” by Dee Dee Warwick – the year is 1969 and I have been doing this since November 1967 and I would continue working at The Blue Note Club, Manchester until part the way through 1970.

 Getting people dancing is the aim, one record often does it.
 When enough people are in the club I shift the tempo up.
 Motown always works; I put on The Isley Brothers “This Old Heart Of Mine” several girls get on the dance-floor.
 Its a safe bet to play what the girls like whenever there is an empty dance-floor, the girls lead, the blokes follow.
 Soon the place was rockin’ and a great atmosphere is emerging.

 A DJ can make mistakes in a club that is focused upon dancing.
 Once you have people dancing it’s the DJ’s job to keep things moving, playing a wrong record and it can all disintegrate.
 Of course this happens from time to time, it’s inevitable when introducing new sounds.
 Once the floor is moving there can be no gaps in the music, no delays one song must merge into the next, gaps allow dancers to stop and choose to walk off .
 No point in introducing records or talking about them; a Soul DJ has to reduce his ego and be anonymous.

 Roger Eagle was the first DJ at the Blue Note after his bust up with the owners of The Wheel.
 He took his record collection to the new club and set the scene there for a concentration on Stax records.
 After Roger there was for six months Lez Lee, who left leaving the club without a DJ, so the owner John Fogel stepped in.
 But he had few records and little appreciation of the Soul scene in the city.
 My girlfriend’s suggestion gave me the opportunity to continue the spread and range of Soul music there.
 I had a large collection of 45’s, EP’s and LPs I had been collecting for may years.

 SOULBOT is built and maintained by Bob & Dave both were DJ’s at the Blue Note.

 THE NEWBEAT CLUB : JANUARY 2014 – blue note club special